 - 3 social science courses

-- 2 sequential courses of a foreign language or American Sign Language
+- 2 sequential courses of a world language or American Sign Language

 - 2 elective courses, preferably in the above subject areas

 Satisfying these minimum required courses does not guarantee admission.
 The typical student accepted to Florida State has 4.5 English courses, 5.5 math courses, 4.5 natural science courses, 5 social science courses, and 3.5 world language courses.

 - Applicants should take both exams, since we use the best composite/total score for admission purposes.